spthm/roe-comp-guide/compiling libraries.md

 any typos in the above.

-A few notes on the above (which may make more sense after you've read [the aside](#aside-static-vs-shared-libraries-link-time-vs-run-time) on static vs. shared libraries, and runtime linking.
+A few notes on the above (which may make more sense after you've read [the aside](#aside-static-vs-shared-libraries-link-time-vs-run-time) on static vs. shared libraries, and runtime linking).
 First of all, none of this is ideal!
 If you were installing on a system to which you had admin access (and could therefore run `sudo`), you'd use the package manager, and it would install